 Le-Win would melt the clock away to bring the final to 58-20 to capture their 2nd title in 4 seasons, along with their 4th title in 10 seasons to set the mark for most state titles by any NUIC school.

 Le-Win had 410 yards of offense.
-Leading the charge was Sean Ormiston, who rushed for 187 yards and 5 touchdowns, setting the all-time NUIC rushing record with 4,749 and 67 touchdowns for his career.
+Leading the charge was Sean Ormiston, who rushed for 187 yards and 5 touchdowns, setting the all-time NUIC rushing yard and rushing touchdown record with 4,749 and 67 touchdowns for his career.
 He also set the record for most rushing touchdowns in a Class 1A title game with 5.
 His 6 total touchdowns also set a Class 1A title game.
 Luke Benson went 3-5 passing for 100 yards and 2 touchdowns.
 Kade Chrisman caught those 3 passes for 100 yards and 2 touchdowns.
 Isaiah Bruce was held to 34 yards on 7 carries, and Marey Roby rushed 10 times for 70 yards.
 Ethan Gift had a day on the line, both offensively and defensively, with 5 tackles and numerous big blocks.

 Central A&M had 282 yards of offense on the day, with 51 yards rushing and 230 yards passing.
 Jacob Paradee set a Class 1A championship game record with 157 yards receiving on 11 receptions.
 His 11 receptions ties the Class 1A title game.
 He also hauled in 2 touchdown passes.
 Connor Heaton was 17-33 passing for 192 yards and 2 touchdowns.
 He added 55 yards rushing and another touchdown on the day.
 Connor Hutchins had 4 rushes for -7 yards and hauled in 4 passes for 22 yards.